 Building an Engaged Team: sample topics

 Focus on the path, not just the final destination

 Modern life with all its technology has had its impact on the engagement strategies rolled out by organisations.
 We have become impatient with a demand for immediate results.

 We see a lot of reports about engaged workforces where they enjoy indoor gardens, BBQs, decorating their desks and other such frivolities.
 Our drive for immediate results make us think that employees will enjoy these activities and become more engaged and motivated as a result.
 These activities are also relatively easy to deliver.

 The main point of these activities is that they work for engaged employees, but not for those who are disengaged.
-There is work to do before most employees can maximise the opportunities these events present (see our Employee Engagement Strategy: Seeing Through the Fog video.)
+There is work to do before most employees can maximise the opportunities these events present.

 We will explore this topic in detail later in this engaging leadership series with specific focus on striking a balance between keeping your eye on both the ultimate goal and how to get there.

 Your team members are more affected by team culture than they are by organisational culture.
 Team culture is most affected by the direct line manager, how s/he behaves, and how s/he makes each person feel.
 This is why we always hear the statement ‘people don’t leave jobs, they leave managers’.